-When using the tire sealant and compressor kit during cold temperatures, warm the kit in a
+When using the tire sealant and compressor kit during cold temperatures, warm the kit in a heated environment for five minutes.
+This will help to inflate the tire faster.

 If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
 Turn on the hazard warning flashers.
 See Hazard Warning Flashers on page 6-5.